Honestpuck/scriptorium/README.md

 Set the variables at the top of scriptorium to point to the two directories and the location of the prefs file containing the JSS location, user and password.
 The script assumes it is in the same format as the AutoPkg prefs.

-Put `scriptorium` somewhere in your path, like `/usr/local/bin`
+Put `scriptorium` somewhere in your path, like `/usr/local/bin`, personally I have a bin directory in my home directory just for tools like this.

 Now run `scriptorium down` and all the scripts will be populated on your Mac.
 When you make changes to the scripts in the text directory you can upload them to your JSS with `scriptorium up`.

 The other important command is `add`.
 So that you can keep everything in sync when you want to add a new script to the system you use `scriptorium add` and the script will spring into existence in all three places.
+It will be as good as empty, it's contents are set to `# <name>` where <name> is the name you have given it.

 The file `_scriptorium` is a bash command completion for scriptorium.
 See https://github.com/Honestpuck/apple_complete for instructions on how to install it for your shell.